 Data Driven Tests also allows you to scale up your test cases easily by checking tens of scenarios at once.

-- How to create mabl journeys that can be easily data driven in the future
+- How to create mabl tests that can be easily data driven in the future

-- How to organize and control your mabl journey’s data
+- How to organize and control your mabl tests' data

-- How to use mabl data tables to drive your journeys
+- How to use mabl data tables to drive your tests

-- How to enable mabl journeys to pass values to sequential journeys
+- How to enable mabl tests to pass values to sequential journeys

 ABOUT YOUR HOST